jmcanterafonseca/dataModels/ParksAndGardens/GreenAreaRecord/doc/spec.md

         by the `dateObserved` attribute at entity level.
     + Optional

-+ `refGarden` : The garden to which this record refers to.
++ `refGreenArea` : The garden or flower bed to which this record refers to.
-    + Attribute type: Reference to an entity of type `Garden`
+    + Attribute type: Reference to an entity of type `Garden` or `FlowerBed`.
     + Optional

 + `refDevice` : The device or devices used to obtain the data expressed by this record.